ansys/ansys-sphinx-theme/doc/source/coding_style.rst

 guidance regarding deprecating features in an API within Python.
 This document seeks to clarify this issue and others.

-Aside from pyansys specific directives, the best coding practice is to simply follow established guidelines from `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__.
+Aside from PyAnsys specific directives, the best coding practice is to simply follow established guidelines from `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__.